tdlib/td/README.md

 There are several libraries that you could use in your CMake project:

-* Td::TdJson, Td::TdJsonStatic — dynamic and static version of a json interface.
-Has a simple C interface, so it can be easily used with any programming language that supports C bindings.
+* Td::TdJson, Td::TdJsonStatic — dynamic and static version of a JSON interface.
+This has a simple C interface, so it can be easily used with any programming language that is able to execute C functions.
 * Td::TdStatic — static library with C++ interface.
 * Td::TdCoreStatic — static library with low-level C++ interface intended mostly for internal usage.